Skip to content

 print(f"Failed: {result.item_id} - {result.error}")

-async def on_retry(self, work_item: LLMWorkItem, attempt: int, error: Exception):
+async def on_error(self, work_item: LLMWorkItem, error: Exception):

 async def main():